 Bryce Chackerian, Ph.D.

-Professor, UNM HSC, Leader Project #2
+Leader Project #2

-Bryce is a Professor in the University of New Mexico's Department of Molecular Genetics and Microbiology.
+Bryce is an Associate Professor in the University of New Mexico's Department of Molecular Genetics and Microbiology.
 As a post-doctoral fellow in Dr. John Schiller's laboratory at the National Cancer Institute he began his work on using Virus-like particles (VLPs) as platform for antigen display.
 His laboratory has shown that VLP presentation can enhance the immunogenicity of numerous target epitopes, including epitopes derived from self-antigens, which are normally subject to the mechanisms of B cell tolerance.
 His work has focused on the development of new vaccines against infectious agents, as well as self-antigens involved in chronic diseases.

 The immune system is remarkably adept at mounting strong responses against invading microorganisms such as viruses and bacteria.
 At the same time, it has developed mechanisms to avoid reacting against the body's own components.
 One the ways that the immune system is able to distinguish between foreign invaders and self-proteins is by being able to recognize and respond to the structure of pathogens.
 Virus particles, for example, typically consist of one or more proteins organized into a highly repetitive, particulate structure.
 These sorts of structures are highly stimulatory to the immune system, resulting in the induction of strong antibody and T-cell responses.